Gristmill Guide for Nature Lover's

-Once you finally make your way back to the inn, go jump in the pool, if there is time, before heading to the Waterwheel Restaurant for dinner.
+Once you finally make your way back to the inn relax by one of our outdoor firepits before heading to the Waterwheel Restaurant for dinner.

 This day is for the birds, but only in the best way possible!
 Since you’ve mastered nature over in West Virginia, stay closer to home with a day of amazing birding hot spots

 that are in Bath County.
 Be sure to bring your binoculars so that you can spot some of the gorgeous birds who reside here.
 The Allegheny Highlands are an official Audubon Society Bird Sanctuary

 .
 That means we have some amazing species in these largely protected mountains we call home.

 Here is a list of places you can visit and links to the birds you might find there.
 Can you spot them all?

 • Douthat State Park